How to Verify Lot Size When Buying a Home: A Comprehensive Guide

 4. Zoning Maps and Land Use Records

-Urban planner Sarah Davis advises, “Reviewing zoning maps and land use records can provide valuable context about the property and its potential uses.
-It can also help identify any discrepancies between the lot size and the zoning requirements.”
+Urban planner Sarah Davis notes, “Zoning maps and land use documents provide crucial context about a property and its potential uses.
+They can also expose any inconsistencies between lot size and zoning rules.”

 5. Online Mapping Tools and Satellite Imagery